 Citizens of certain nationalities are required to obtain a visa to Jordan before arriving in the country.
 For a list of the nationalities, see the dedicated page on the official website of the Jordan tourism office:

-For more information, visit the website of the Ministry of Foreign Affairs of Jordan:
+For further information, visit the website of the Jordan Ministry of Foreign Affairs:

 Here are some practical phrases in Arabic, which may be useful during your stay in Amman: